This is a story about a wild idea that led to a whole summer of genealogical discovery, meeting new people, and publishing my first magazine article.

 From there, I did a quick tree in Ancestry, being careful to fill in addresses and locations, including legal land descriptions.
 Since SK privacy laws restrict all documents newer than ~1908, I tend to focus my search on the lives of the great-grandparents and older, concentrating on census records and (in order) death, marriage, and birth information (all of which I transcribe).
 I check all the hints in Ancestry (but I avoid looking at other people’s trees).
 I use Find a Grave and Interment for burial information, and I visit cemeteries.
 Then I methodically work my way through all my resources for (in this case) Saskatchewan, and if I’m in new genealogical territory, I join Facebook groups who specialize in the area, like the Saskatchewan Genealogical Network.

 I keep lots of notes in one long research log with dates: what were my questions, what was I looking for, what was my assumption, where was I wrong, what did I find, what do I have, what led to what, and so on.

-By the time I finished looking up obituaries for Kelly’s family at the Family History section of the Saskatoon Public Library, I knew I had a front-runner.
+By the time I finished looking up obituaries for Kelly’s family in the Family History Room at the Saskatoon Public Library, I knew I had a front-runner.
 Her family promised everything: findable documents, several generations of family in Saskatchewan, farming and homesteading, and an intriguing connection to WWI.
 Most importantly, Kelly would allow me to write a story about her family for the magazine.